SvenGarson/hashmap-in-C/README.md

 - Ability to store anything for a given hashmap (this means custom key compare function on creation)
 - Write a wrapper to use the thing
 - Growing of the associative array when certain load factor reached in terms of bucket count
+- add return values to functions that report the result of the operation when useful
 - Q & A
   + Can a bucket/node key be NULL?
     Yes, a key of null represents an un-used bucket node?